I felt it was time to speak about burnout.

 - When to stop is never discussed.
 We are offered an abundance of advice about how to start something.
 Yet there is not nearly enough discussion about when and how (and why) we should slow down or step away.
 We conveniently forget that remaining productive over the long-haul requires balance & rest, even with the tasks that we love.
 We may not have had the strategies in place to achieve this.

 - We wait for a savior.
-It is unlikely that someone will approach you to say, “Stop what you are still doing well.”
+It is unlikely that someone will approach you to say, “Stop this pace while you are still doing well.”
 You must take on the responsibility of your own psychological resources.
 Monitor feelings of hope, self-efficacy, resilience and optimism.
 Pay attention if one has fallen precipitously.
+This will be a clear sign.

 I do not have the answers — only more questions.
 However, acknowledging what we have lived through and how this affects our work is vital.
 Above all, know that our collective journeys are personal, and this requires a very personal solution.